Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• Looking at the annual performance (CAGR) of 13.7% in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively greater, thus better in comparison to the benchmark SPY (13.3%)
+• The annual performance (CAGR) over 5 years of Universal Investment Strategy 2x Leverage is 13.6%, which is lower, thus worse compared to the benchmark SPY (14.3%) in the same period.

 Volatility: